 What is Windows Modules Installer Worker?

-To reinforce, the Windows Modules Installer Worker (TiWorker.exe) is a service of Windows, which works to update windows.
+The Windows Modules Installer Worker (TiWorker.exe) is a service of Windows, which works to update windows.
 The process of TiWorker.exe creates high CPU usage problems, and sometimes it consumes 100% of disk space.

-WMI prepares your computer for update installation and checks frequently for new updates.
+WMI prepares your computer for update installation and frequently checks for new updates.
 A corrupt WMI results in a high CPU usage and sometimes also in 100% of disk usage.
 We have two solutions which help to fix the problem.